samia-dola/Walmart-Sales-Analysis/README.md

   Remove duplicates values and select columns with null values in them.
 There are no duplicate and null values in our database as in creating the tables, we set NOT NULL for each field, hence null values   are filtered out.

 ### b.
 Feature Engineering
-  This will help use generate some new columns from existing ones.
+  This will help us generate some new columns from existing ones.

 - Add a new column named **time_of_day** to give insight of sales in the Morning, Afternoon and Evening.
 This will help answer the question on which part of the day most sales are made.

   ![time of day](https://github.com/samia-dola/Walmart-Sales-Analysis/assets/150064729/d5d381b0-6b4d-4a52-b917-bdda8dc0e878)

-- Add a new column named **day_name** that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
+- Add a new column named **day_name** that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thu, Fri).
 This will help answer the question on which week     of the day each branch is busiest.

   ![day name](https://github.com/samia-dola/Walmart-Sales-Analysis/assets/150064729/cce710b4-ace5-4562-aba8-b14eae259a89)